joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 The final open bed is that of either the youngest or the oldest knight, because every other knight will have taken their own bed if it was available.

 The stipulation that the young knight chooses among the _other_ beds introduces a complication that kind of messes up what is otherwise a very pretty problem.
-Call the "simple version" of the problem the one in which he can also end up in his own bed.
+Call the "pretty version" of the problem the one in which he can also end up in his own bed.
 In that version the oldest knight has probability $1/2$ of sleeping in his own bed, because whichever of the two possible final open beds is in fact open was the consequence of a random choice that did not privilege either over the other.

 In the as-posed version, though, the symmetry is not perfect.
 There is probability $1/(n-1)$ that the youngest chooses the oldest's bed, in which case there is no chance that the latter will sleep in his own bed.
 The other $(n-2)/(n-1)$ of the time, because the bed-selection rules for all but the youngest and oldest knights are symmetrical as between those two beds, the chance that the oldest knight sleeps in his own bed is $1/2$.
 And so the overall probability is: